AkitotheExiled/DealExpiredBot/README.md

-# DealExpiredBot - Work In Progress Branch
+# DealExpiredBot
-## Likely to contain features that may not work correctly or at all.
-Download at your own-risk!

 ### Description
-A script that searches reddit comments for a command, once the command is found, the bot reflairs the post!
+A script that compares the dates between today and the submission and automatically re-flairs the post!

 ### Preqs
 * PRAW